ocaml/platform-blog/opam-install-dir.md

-- `opam install --keep-build-dir` is now complemented with `--reuse-build-dir`, for incremental builds within opam (assuming your build-system supports it correctly)
+- `opam install --keep-build-dir` is now complemented with `--reuse-build-dir`, for incremental builds within opam (assuming your build-system supports it correctly).
+At the moment, you should specify both on every upgrade of the concerned packages, or set the `OPAMKEEPBUILDDIR` and `OPAMREUSEBUILDDIR` environment variables.
 - `opam install --inplace-build` runs the scripts directly within the source dir.
 If multiple packages are pinned to the same directory, they will be built sequentially.
 - `opam install --working-dir` uses the working directory state of your project, instead of the state registered in the version control system.
-Don't worry, opam will warn you if you have uncommitted changes.
+Don't worry, opam will warn you if you have uncommitted changes and forgot to specify `--working-dir`.